y-lapeyre/Shamrock/README.md

 Shamrock is a general purpose HPC hydrodynamics simulation code focused on astrophysical contexts.
 The whole code is **C++17** by default, and all accelerated parts are done using **SYCL**, which can be directly compiled directly to native **CUDA**, **ROCM**, **OpenMP** and much more.
-Shamrock also supports multiple GPUs and Heterogeneous cluster using **MPI**.
+Shamrock also supports multiple GPUs and Heterogeneous clusters using **MPI**.
-The main ideas behind the code are :
+The main ideas behind the code are:
 - Modern
 - Modular
 - Fast